 Local Flood Hazard

 Five waterways carry stormwater into, through and away from the Village: the Des Plaines River, McDonald Creek, Feehanville Ditch, Weller Creek and Higgins Creek.
 Flood hazard areas are associated with each waterway.
 The Federal Emergency Management Agency (FEMA) has prepared a map that il-lustrates the Special Flood Hazard Area (SFHA).
 The Engineering staff will help locate your property on the map and provide other basic Flood Insurance Rate Map (FIRM) information.
 This information is especially useful for lenders, insurance agents, house hunters, real estate agents, and interested citizens.
-The most recent flooding event occurred on July 23, 2011 when record rainfall fell throughout the Village in a very short time.
+The most recent flooding event occurred April of 2013 when record rainfall fell throughout the Village in a very short time.

 Floods always occur at the most inconvenient times and with very little warning.
 But, there are many things that you can do to prepare for a flood.